sbscully/functo/README.md

 ```

-If you have multiple arguments and only want one of them to have a filter, you can use `Functo.pass` for a filter that just returns its input.
+If you have multiple arguments and do not want to filter one or more of them, you can use `Functo.pass` for a filter that just returns its input.

 ## Acknowledgements